 By the way, speaking of movements, this particular model is said to be animated by the well-known Caliber ETA 251.262 chronograph movement.
 First introduced about 13 years ago, the mechanism is still popular among second-tier brands: besides Rado, it is also used by brands like Certina and Eterna, although their chronographs that are usually offered in a lot more affordable stainless steel are about three times less expensive than this model.

 What I am trying to say here is that here you pay for the material the case and the signature “ultra-flat” bracelet is fashioned from, although the mechanism is still decent for a quartz.

 While the better part of the currently available watches comes with high-gloss ceramic components, the Rado r5.5 XXL features more subdued, matte-finished surfaces that make you remember the ultra-luxury Lamborghini Reventon supercar with its stealthy black and grey color scheme.

-As you can see on the photos, both versions of the watch have their dials coming in matching colors.
-However, the chronograph hands are painted differently (they are white on black dial and bright yellow on “platinum matt” version) in order to increase the chrono’s legibility.
+As you can see in the photos, both versions have their dials coming in matching colors.
+However, the chronograph hands are painted differently (they are white on the black dial and bright yellow on the “platinum matt” version) in order to increase the chrono’s legibility.

 See also: Rado True Thinline Ultra-Thin